HMS Montrose: Royal Navy seizes drugs worth £15m in Arabian Sea

 In total, there was 870kg (1,918lb) of crystal methamphetamine on board, which the National Crime Agency said had a wholesale value of £15.5m.

-HMS Montrose has been deployed in the Middle East since 2019 and has seized an estimated £47m worth of drugs and two illegal arms shipments so far this year.
+HMS Montrose, based in Devonport, Plymouth, has been deployed in the Middle East since 2019.

+It has seized an estimated £47m worth of drugs and two illegal arms shipments so far this year.

-It is part of the Saudi-led Combined Task Force 150, a partnership of 38 nations involved in maritime security operations across the Red and Arabian Seas, and areas of the Indian Ocean.
+The frigate is part of the Saudi-led Combined Task Force 150, a partnership of 38 nations involved in maritime security operations across the Red and Arabian Seas, and parts of the Indian Ocean.